Daltone123/JumboPay/README.md

 # JumboPay
 ## Track, Manage, and Maximize Your Loyalty Points
 JumboPay is a powerful application that helps users track all their loyalty program points from different subscriptions in one place.
-The app offers seamless features to convert unused points into cash or cryptocurrency, ensuring users maximize the value of their rewards by either converting them to cash or crypto.
+The app offers seamless features to convert unused points into cash or cryptocurrency, ensuring users maximize the value of their rewards.

 ## Features
 * Centralized Loyalty Management: